mosip/documentation/docs/abis.md

 For privacy and security considerations, face data **shall not be sent to ABIS** for deduplication.

-Biometrics data in MOSIP is exchanged as per formats defined in [Biometric Data Specification](Biometric-Data-Specification.md).
+Biometrics data in MOSIP is exchanged as per formats defined in [Biometric Image Specification](biometric-image-specification.md).

 ## Test kits
 MOSIP provides kits the test the interface.
 Refer [abis-testing-kit repo](https://github.com/mosip/abis-testing-kit/tree/1.2.0)